World Plants Logo

 Carya aquatica

-Origin: This plant originates from the south east of the United States ranging from southern Illinois to southern Virginia as well as eastern Oklahoma and Texas.
+Origin: The south east United States ranging from southern Illinois to southern Virginia into eastern Oklahoma and Texas.

 Mike's Opinion